0xbiju/0xbiju.github.io/docs/faq.md

 ### Wat Price?

-`0.0369 Ethereum` Public sale price, `.025 Etherium` Allowlist sale price.
+`0.0369 Ethereum` Public sale price, `.02 Etherium` Allowlist sale price.

 ### How AL?

-Hop into the [discord](https://discord.gg/Yv4Ffh42mw) and earn Pokiecoins to buy your Allowlist.
-We'll also have events, raffles, and giveaways to win Allowlist as well.
+There are countless ways to earn Allowlist for the project.
+Read more about getting Allowlist [here](https://docs.chinpokies.com/mint-information-and-tips#allowlist-facts--process).